saworbit/quake-cortex/NEXT_STEPS.md

 - semantic LiDAR: distance + surface/material + entity type (enemy/item/hazard)
 - build a lightweight occupancy grid / top-down map (SLAM-like) in Python

+### Visualizer Upgrade (Debugging the Invisible)

+Enhance `cortex_visualizer.py` to render:
+- a point cloud / top-down ray plot for semantic LiDAR
+- an occupancy grid as it forms

+If the visualizer looks like a usable map, you know sensors + parsing are correct.

 ---

 ## Phase 8: Headless Training (Future)